jacquieales/jacquieales.github.io/Juno C&B SM.md

 ---
-title: An interactive map of the evidence investigating agroforestry's role in biodiversity and climate change mitigation and adaptation in low- and middle- income countries.
-61 studies
+title: An interactive map of the studies investigating agroforestry's role in biodiversity and climate change mitigation and adaptation in low- and middle- income countries.
 blurb: Created as part of the Juno Evidence Alliance Project
 latitude: Latitude N
 longitude: Longitude E